 In 1998, I was 25 and pregnant with my oldest daughter and decided to enter treatment.
 I remained clean for 12 years and had a stable family, had my son, and ran a business from our home that we owned.
 The sudden death of my little brother and my son’s father also brought a relapse-which basically ripped apart everything that I had worked hard for, including my family.
 Eventually, we ended up losing our home and I was not able to care for my children.

+Today, I have 8 years clean, and I have been employed my family is happy, healthy, and thriving.
+I honestly do not believe I could have done it without the love, support, and opportunity from everyone at Housing Hope and Hopeworks.
+They believed in me when I wasn’t sure I believed in myself.
 From early on at the Mission up until today, I still have tons of support from the staff at HH and HW who are invested in changing lives and instilling home in families, as well as the community.
-Housing Hope has been more than “housing” for me.
-It has played a crucial role in my journey back to myself, and I will forever be grateful.
+Housing Hope has been more than “housing” for me, and Hopeworks offered me much more than training.
+They have played a crucial role in my journey back to myself, and I will forever be grateful.